 We have new Nanosolar Nanocell Flexible DIY Solar Cells in stock.

 These raw flexible solar cells are extremely rare and have never been offered for sale to the public before.
-These came from the last experimental production runs at the Nanosolar facility in California.
-The facility and company was liquidated during September and October of 2013.
 They are available individually, or if you would like larger quantities, we can ship these in bin racks of 1,000 cells and cartons of 6,000 cells.

 Here's a video we made testing the power output of Nanosolar Nanocell Flexible DIY Solar Cells: